Write queries

 Click Run to execute the query and view the results in a table below the editor.
 More complex queries might take a few moments longer to complete and display results.
 Attempting to run an invalid query generates an error message that contains the line number and position of the error.

-The results of our sample query return 5 rows, where each row corresponds to a particular balance transaction item, along with the requested information about them.
+The results of our sample query returns five rows, where each row corresponds to a particular balance transaction item, along with the requested information about them.

 day | id | amount | currency | source_id |